fenago/linux-administration/md/Lab_1.md

 Cats are better than Dogs!
 ```

-You might be asking yourself, \"How on earth is this useful?\" Well, I
-promise you that by the time you finish reading this book, you would
-have realized the immense benefits of the [echo] command.

-You can spend a great amount of time on your Terminal, punching in
-commands.
-Sometimes, you may want to rerun a command, but you may have
-forgotten the name of the command or the options that you have used, or
-you are simply lazy and don\'t want to type it again.
-Whatever the case
-may be, the [history] command will not let you down.

 Let\'s run the [history] command and see what we get here:

 ```
 elliot©ubuntu-linux:-$ history
-1 date
-2 blabla
-3 cal
-4 cal 2022
-5 cal feb 1993
-6 clear
-7 lscpu
-8 uptime
-9 uptime
-10 pwd
-11 ls
-12 passwd
-13 hostname
-14 free
-15 free -h
-16 free --human
-17 df
-18 df -h
-19 echo Cats are better than Dogs!
-20 history
 ```

 As expected, the [history] command displayed all the commands that
 we ran so far in chronological order.
-If I want to rerun the command on line 7, all I need to do is run [!7]:
+If I want to rerun the command on line 7, all I need to do is run [!15]:

 ```
-elliot©ubuntu-linux:-$ !7
+elliot©ubuntu-linux:-$ !15
 lscpu
 Architecture:         x86_64
 CPU op-mode(s):       32-bit, 64-bit